All Growed Up: Plot

 Stu and Didi hire Susie to babysit Tommy while they are at the dance, as she is unable to attend the Emica concert.
-Lil finds the necklace in the sandbox, as Spike buried it there once he discovered it was not a dog biscuit like the decoy was, and the gang convince a reluctant Tommy to come with them to return the necklace to Stu.
-Susie (who is watching the same sci-fi film as the babies did at the beginning of the episode) catches them as they leave the house, stating that she knows when they are always up to something.
-She then eagerly goes with the gang to return the necklace.
-On the way, they ride their bikes by the concert, where Angelica, who is nervously facing peer pressure from Samantha, runs towards them to get the necklace.
-Tommy confronts Angelica and tells her that he cannot give her the necklace because he should not have agreed to their deal and that she should have introduced Samantha to Chuckie in the first place, and urges her to tell the truth.
-Wanting the necklace but ultimately feeling remorse, Angelica admits to Samantha that the necklace belonged to Tommy's dad and also reveals that she and Tommy are cousins.
-As a way to try to make up, she introduces Chuckie to Samantha as "Charlie Finster, III".
-Samantha shares her experiences with braces to Chuckie as he is wearing them also, and the two are smitten with each other.
-As one more act of kindness, Angelica gives her ticket to Susie.
+Lil finds the necklace in the sandbox, as Spike buried it there, and the gang convince a reluctant Tommy to come with them to return the necklace to Stu.
+Susie catches them as they leave the house, but eagerly goes with the gang.
+On the way, they ride their bikes by the concert, where Angelica runs towards them to get the necklace.
+Tommy confronts Angelica and tells her that he should not have agreed to their deal and urges her to tell the truth.
+Ultimately feeling remorse, Angelica admits to Samantha that the necklace belonged to Tommy's dad and that she and Tommy are cousins.
+She introduces Chuckie to Samantha as "Charlie Finster, III" and gives her concert ticket to Susie.

-They return Stu's necklace in the middle of his performance, and Stu can dance.
-The kids then head off to the concert, where Angelica decides to head home and let the others enjoy it.
-Tommy offers to give Angelica his ticket as a thanks, but as she declines, Lou then arrives with two tickets: one was intended for his wife, Lulu, but he gives it to Angelica because she is away on a trip.
+They return Stu's necklace in the middle of his performance.
+The kids head off to the concert, where Angelica decides to head home.
+Tommy offers to give Angelica his ticket as a thanks.
+As she declines, Lou arrives with two tickets: one was intended for his wife, Lulu, but he gives it to Angelica because she is away on a trip.
 At the concert, Emica calls Tommy up to sing, but Angelica begs to be up too, and Emica agrees.
-After a short period of getting along with singing (and flashbacks of clips from the entire gang's baby years), Angelica and Tommy start to fight over the microphone.
+After a short period of singing (and flashbacks of clips from the entire gang's baby years), Angelica and Tommy start to fight over the microphone.
 They struggle to what seems as backstage, but travel back into the closet in the present day, where Angelica and the babies are fighting over the karaoke machine and end up breaking it.
-After Angelica yells at them for this, Tommy states he is glad that Angelica will be nicer to them in ten more years, but then Angelica finds Dil's drool over her player and reaches her breaking point.
+After Angelica yells at them for this, Tommy states he is glad that Angelica will be nicer to them in ten more years.
 The episode ends with Angelica chasing the babies and screaming for Didi as Chuckie asks Tommy if ten years will be a very long time.